Pontipek/Pontipek/README.md

 certification at Oregon State University.
 - Presently, I am working on Python projects for my Portfolio.
 - I have just completed the course on data structures and will be taking the algorithm analysis and software engineering I for the next semester.
-- 📫 How to reach me: kopkaewp@oregonstate.edu
+- Let's connect:
+  📧 kopkaewp@oregonstate.edu
 ## Languages/Tools
 <div>
    <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/python/python-original-wordmark.svg" alt="python" width="45" height="45"/>